MrEvgeny13/RESTful_Training/README.md

 For example, will be used the **Postman**.

-1) Download and install Postman application;

-2) Run "RestExampleApplication" in IDE;
+1) Run "RestExampleApplication" in IDE;

-3) Create New request in Postman, give it a name and assign it to the required category;
+2) Create Collection in Postman and give it a name (optional);

-4) Setting the request parameters: type of request, URI;
+3) Add a request to Collection, set the type (GET, POST, etc) and enter request URL: *localhost:8080/clients*;

-5) Click "Body" -> "raw", setting the JSON format;
+4) Click "Body" -> "raw".
+Set the JSON format;

-6) Enter a request (for example, POST):
+5) Enter the request body (for example, for POST):
-example:
+*example:*

 {
 "name" : "Evgeny",
 "email" : "mr.evgeny13@gmail.com",
 "phone" : "+7 (999) 999-99-99"
 }

-7) Send the request and then check the status (should be: "201 Created");
+6) Click "Send" and then check the status (should be: "201 Created");

-8) All other types of requests are executed similarly.
+7) All other types of requests are executed similarly.
 Also, GET can be executed if you enter a request in the browser: http://localhost:8080/clients